rchipka/symmetric/README.md

 Symmetric evaluates javascript code as a pre-parsed AST on both the server and client.

+This allows Symmetric to make the latest ECMA script features available on any client.

+This also means that Symmetric can go beyond simple polyfills and do otherwise impossible things.

+For example, Symmetric can fully implement the `let` keyword and the Object `Proxy` API, providing a single consistent code execution platform on both the client and server.

-As long as the feature can be parsed, Symmetric's javascript evaluator supports the feature, and as long as any browser can run the simple javascript evaluator, *all* browsers of *any* age can execute that code.
+*All* browsers of *any* age can execute that code, **if:**

+* The feature can be parsed
+* The Javascript evaluator supports the feature
+* The browser can run the (very simple) javascript evaluator

 ## Is it secure?